 My parents’ house, among many others, has suffered lots of damages but thank God, none were severe.
 There are, unfortunately, a million things to be done repair-wise in the following months, so that is going to be our next challenge.

 Meanwhile, there have been more than 3.000 tremors in between major events.
 Scientists say that such aftershock sequences are typical post-seismic phenomena, that are expected to go on

-for ever for even up to 8 months.
+forever for even up to 8 months.
 The island of Kefalonia/Cephalonia is well known for its seismic activity since we are geographically sitting on an active fault of the northern Ionian Sea rift (part of the Calabria-Peloritani Arc).
-Coming to think about it, Ι do have quite a few childhood memories of sleeping-in-the-car nights (1983, 1988, 1992) while my dad was only 18 years old when another major earthquake swept the island in 1953, with neighbouring Ithaca and Zante suffering major damages too.
-Also, a 7.2 magnitude earthquake completely destroyed part of the island (the town of Lixouri) in February, 1867.
+Coming to think about it, Ι do have quite a few childhood memories of sleeping-in-the-car nights (1983, 1988, 1992) while my dad was only 18 years old when another major earthquake swept the island in 1953, with neighboring Ithaca and Zante suffering major damages too.
+Also, a 7.2 magnitude earthquake completely destroyed part of the island (the town of Lixouri) in February 1867.
 Yeah, I know… my birthplace rocks—pun fully intended!